 - Unless the watch has been ‘refurbished’, it will probably not come with a warranty.
 If you are risk-averse, choose a refurbished watch (with warranty) rather than a pre-owned watch.

 - When buying online, try and choose a seller who will allow returns (in case the watch is faulty).

 - Some used watches will not come with a charging cable, so you may need to buy this separately.

-- If you are buying an old watch that has been well-used (I.e. 3-4 years old and/or used as a swimming watch), it may lose battery very quickly.
+- If you are buying an old watch that has been well-used (for example, 3-4 years old and/or used as a swimming watch), it may lose battery very quickly.
 Check out our tips for keeping your Apple Watch battery life healthy.

 Best places to find cheap Apple watches

-So, in my experience, there are at least 5 different places you can find Apple watches for a reduced price.
+There are at least 5 different places you can find Apple watches for a reduced price.
 Even when pre-owned, Apple watches are still going to cost a fair amount.
 However, if you look around, you can find a bargain.
-Second-hand Apple watches range from $100-$450 (£80-£350+ UK) depending on the model and quality of the product.
+Secondhand Apple watches range from $100-$450 (£80-£350+ UK) depending on the model and quality of the product.

 1. Certified refurbished from the Apple Store

-If you have a healthy budget but you cannot quite stretch to a brand-new watch, consider a ‘certified refurbished Apple Watch’ from the Apple store.
-On this site, Apple watches (series 3) start at around £189.
-Series 4 refurbished Apple watches start at around £380.
+If you have a healthy budget but you can’t quite stretch to a brand-new watch, consider a ‘certified refurbished Apple Watch from the Apple store.

 Because these watches are refurbished by an Apple-qualified professional, and they look almost as good as new.
 You certainly don’t get much of a saving.
 However, you will save a bit.
 This is a great choice for the risk-averse person because you’ll also receive: